microsoft/code-with-engineering-playbook/team-agreements/definition-of-ready/readme.md

 * [ ] Does the user story have clear and complete acceptance criteria?
 * [ ] Does the user story address the business need?
 * [ ] Can we measure the acceptance criteria?
-* [ ] Can the story be completed within a single sprint?
+* [ ] Can the user story be completed within a single sprint?
 If not, can it be broken down into smaller stories?
-* [ ] Is the story blocked?
+* [ ] Is the user story blocked?
 For example, does it depend on any of the following:
   * The completion of unfinished work
   * A deliverable provided by another team (code artifact, data, etc...)